This book explores ‘difficult conversations’ in feminist theory as an integral part of social and theoretical transformations.

 SECTION 2: GENDER, POWER AND INTIMACY

-5. Difficult research effects/affects: Exploring idealised feminine embodiment in public advertising
+5. Difficult research effects/affects: An intersectional-discursive-material-affective look at racialised sexualisation in public advertising

 Jessica Ringrose and Kaitlyn Regehr

-6. The dramatic and the defensive in feminist digital social spaces
+6. Calling out and piling on: deliberation and difficult conversations in feminist digital social spaces

 SECTION 3: GENDER, SEXUALITY AND EMBODIMENT